pragusga25/pragusga25/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=pragusga25.pragusga25&style=flat-square&color=0088cc)

-I'm a first year student pursuing Bachelors's in Computer Science 🎓 from University of Indonesia 🏛.
+I'm a first year student pursuing Bachelors's in Computer Science from University of Indonesia.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm currently into Web Development and Ethical Hacking.

 <!-- Joined Github **2** years ago.